fabianishere/brainfuck/README.markdown

 $ mkdir build
 $ cd build
 ```
 Brainfuck requires CMake and a C compiler (e.g. Clang or GCC) in order to run.
+It also depends on [libedit](http://thrysoee.dk/editline/), which is avialable in the main repositories of most Linux distributions (e.g. as [libedit-dev](https://packages.debian.org/stretch/libedit-dev) on Debian) and comes with the macOS XCode command line tools.
 Then, simply create the Makefiles:
 ```sh
 $ cmake ..